 Generally accepted accounting principles (GAAP) requires entities with property, plant and equipment (PP&E) to amortize the cost of assets over the period of time that they provide useful service.
-Prior to adoption of International Financial Reporting Standards (IFRS), GAAP in Canada permitted the use of asset service lives specified by the regulator.
+Prior to adoption of International and Financial Reporting Standards (IFRS), GAAP in Canada permitted the use of asset service lives specified by the regulator.
 IFRS (without approval of a standard for Rate-regulated Activities) does not allow for the use of externally mandated depreciation rates.
-The Ontario Energy Board (OEB) stipulated that all Ontario's utilities are expected to adopt IFRS effective January 1, 20111.
-At the same time, OEB is requiring all distributors to adopt useful life estimates that do not depend on the regulator and are determined by independent asset service life studies.
-In addition, IFRS is requiring componentization of an overall asset may be replaced or refurbished during the life of the asset of which they are a component, while the overall life of the asset may be somewhat longer.
+As utilities will adopt IFRS effective January 1, 2011, the Ontario Energy Board (OEB) is requiring all distributors to adopt useful life estimates that do not depend on the regulator and are determined by independent asset service life studies.
+In addition, IFRS is requiring componentization of assets placed in service by distributors at a sufficient level of detail to recognize that portions of an overall asset may be replaced or refurbished during the life of the asset of which they are a component, while the overall life of the asset may be somewhat longer.

 The purpose of this Report is to assist utilities in making the transition from GAAP to IFRS and to assist them with determining appropriate initial service lives for assets most commonly used in the distribution of electricity in Ontario.
 This approach is considered an effective way to minimize the need and cost to Ontario consumers of a myriad of like studies by individual distributors.
-This report may also serve as a reference guide for the OEB in reviewing rate applications while keeping the responsibility for selecting and substantiating asset service lives with the utilities.
+This report may also serve as a reference guide for the OEB in reviewing rate applications.